finos/community/docs/governance/Software-Projects/Contribution-Compliance-Requirements.md

 **If the third-party license requires specific notices**, you must add them to the `NOTICE` file.
 For example, some open source licenses require that you include a description of any modifications made to the third-party code.

 #### Validating license and notice information
-When you make a contribution, the Foundation attempts to validate compliance with these requirements automatically using a variety of tools made available by the [Open Developer Platform](https://odp.finos.org).
+When you make a contribution, the Foundation attempts to validate compliance with these requirements automatically using a variety of tools [made available by FINOS](/docs/development-infrastructure/code-validation/intro).

 However, no automated tool can resolve these questions definitively, so we depend upon our contributors, project teams and PMCs to ensure compliance with this policy at all times.